D1M1TR10S/github-mcp-server/README.md

 # GitHub MCP Server

-The GitHub MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides seamless integration with GitHub APIs, enabling advanced automation and interaction capabilities for developers and tools.
+The GitHub MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that exposes GitHub data and actions through a single API.
+It supports both **hosted** and **local** deployment, and can be used by any MCP-compatible tool or agent.

 ### Use Cases
+- Read: files, diffs, commits, issues, pull requests, workflow runs, CI checks
+- Write: create or update issues, branches, PRs, comments, labels, workflows

-- Automating GitHub workflows and processes.
+- Power AI assistants with live GitHub context and write access
-- Extracting and analyzing data from GitHub repositories.
-- Building AI powered tools and applications that interact with GitHub's ecosystem.
+- Works in any MCP-supported host application (Copilot in VS Code or JetBrains, Claude, etc.)

+### Deployment Modes
+1. Remote: Hosted by GitHub at `https://api.githubcopilot.com/mcp/`.
+Best for fast setup, production use, OAuth support, and automatic updates.
+2. Local: Runs client-side.
+Best for sandboxed development, custom tooling, GHES/on-prem, or air-gapped environments.
+Requires manual setup and runtime.

 ---